Law: Contract law

 The famous Carbolic Smoke Ball advertisement to cure influenza was held to be a unilateral contract.

 Contract law concerns enforceable promises, and can be summed up in the Latin phrase pacta sunt servanda (agreements must be kept).
-In common law jurisdictions, three key elements to the creation of a contract are necessary: offer and acceptance, consideration and the intention to create legal relations.
+In common law jurisdictions, three key elements to the creation of a contract are necessary: offer and acceptance, consideration, and the intention to create legal relations.

 Consideration indicates the fact that all parties to a contract have exchanged something of value.
-Some common law systems, including Australia, are moving away from the idea of consideration as a requirement.
-The idea of estoppel or culpa in contrahendo, can be used to create obligations during pre-contractual negotiations.
+Some common law systems, including Australia, are moving away from the requirement of consideration.
+The idea of estoppel or culpa in contrahendo can be used to create obligations during pre-contractual negotiations.

-Civil law jurisdictions treat contracts differently in a number of respects, with a more interventionist role for the state in both the formation and enforcement of contracts.
+Civil law jurisdictions treat contracts differently in several respects, with a more interventionist role for the state in both their formation and enforcement.
 Compared to common law jurisdictions, civil law systems incorporate more mandatory terms into contracts, allow greater latitude for courts to interpret and revise contract terms and impose a stronger duty of good faith, but are also more likely to enforce penalty clauses and specific performance of contracts.
 They also do not require consideration for a contract to be binding.
-In France, an ordinary contract is said to form simply on the basis of a "meeting of the minds" or a "concurrence of wills".
-Germany has a special approach to contracts, which ties into property law.
+In France, an ordinary contract is said to form based on a "meeting of the minds" or a "concurrence of wills".
+Germany has a distinct approach to contracts that is closely tied to property law.
 Their 'abstraction principle' (Abstraktionsprinzip) means that the personal obligation of contract forms separately from the title of property being conferred.
-When contracts are invalidated for some reason (e.g. a car buyer is so drunk that he lacks legal capacity to contract) the contractual obligation to pay can be invalidated separately from the proprietary title of the car.
+When contracts are invalidated for some reason (e.g., a car buyer is so drunk that he lacks legal capacity to contract) the contractual obligation to pay can be invalidated separately from the proprietary title of the car.
 Unjust enrichment law, rather than contract law, is then used to restore title to the rightful owner.